mongramosjr/trading-system/README.md

 python manage.py update_stocks
 ```

-Verify that the stock data is populated and updated correctly via admin interface (see steps #9 on creating super user) or checking the sqlite3 database. sqlite3 database is located in the main folder of Django projec t, named *db.sqlite3*
+Verify that the stock data is populated and updated correctly via admin interface (see steps #9 on creating super user) or checking the sqlite3 database. sqlite3 database is located in the main folder of Django project, named *db.sqlite3*

 ## 6. Schedule the Command Using Cron Job

 Two cron jobs are configured to process CSV files in the bulk_trades directory located at /path/to/your/git_project/trading_system and place bulk trades.

-*parse_csv*: This cron job focuses on a single CSV file named bulk_trades.csv within the directory.
+* *parse_csv*: This cron job focuses on a single CSV file named bulk_trades.csv within the directory.
 It parses the data in the file and uses the information to initiate trades in bulk.
-*process_bulk_trades*: This cron job handles multiple CSV files located in the same directory.
+* *process_bulk_trades*: This cron job handles multiple CSV files located in the same directory.
 It iterates through each file, parses its data, and uses the information to execute bulk trades.

 A dedicated cron job keeps stock prices up-to-date, it is *update_stocks*.
 This job retrieves the latest prices for all tracked stocks.